 Thyroid Conditions that are commonly missed, By Dr. Cole:

-that more than 20 million Americans suffer from low thyroid problems or hypothyroidism.
+It is estimated that more than 20 million Americans suffer from low thyroid problems or hypothyroidism.
 One in eight women will develop a thyroid disorder during her lifetime.
 Weight loss resistance, fatigue, brain fog, irritability, depression, hair loss, brittle nails have all been linked to low thyroid function.

 If you have these symptoms, you can go to your primary care physician or endocrinologist and have tests run.
 Typically they’ll run TSH (thyroid-stimulating hormone) and T4 Tests.
 If your TSH is high, you’ll be given a thyroid replacement hormone drug.
 In my experience, thyroid replacement hormones do very little to sustainably relieve symptoms in most cases, let alone fix the condition.
 This leaves many of those suffering with these symptoms left to fend for themselves.
 As with any chronic disease